islab-sophia/pp-pad/samples/Results_summary.md

 ![Results_2009_004942](Results_2009_004942.png)

-## The examples that Patial (previous method) was better than other padding methods
+## The examples that CAP (previous method) was better than other padding methods

 ![Results_2008_006159and2007_009750](Results_2008_006159and2007_009750.png)